Skip to main content

 Definition

-Account fraud occurs when someone creates fake or abusive accounts on your website or app.
-These accounts become infrastructure for other fraud types: promo abuse, refund fraud, fake reviews, and organized attacks.
+Account fraud is fake or abusive accounts on your site or app.
+They don't cost you anything directly, and that's the trap: they enable promo abuse, refund fraud, fake reviews and organized attacks.

 Why Fake Accounts Matter